 - Make any walking tour reservations with either Context Travel or Walks of Italy.
 This is also an option for visiting the Colosseum if timed slots are not available.

 - If you’re not getting an Omnia Vatican and Rome Card, make your reservations in advance for all the attractions you know you want to visit which aren’t part of any walking tours you book.
-In particular, our suggestion would be to book in advance for the Vatican Museum, the Colosseum and the Borghese Gallery.
+In particular, you will want to book in advance for the Vatican Museum, the Colosseum and the Borghese Gallery.

 - If you are getting an Omnia Vatican and Rome Card or Roma Pass, make sure to book your timeslot for the Colosseum as far in advance as possible